Pioneers (#5): “The Most Interesting Man in the World”

 If you met Ogden Lindsley (1922-2004), you remembered him.

-And then there was his room-sized personality.
+And then there was the room-sized personality.
 Og laughed often, was prone to breaking out in song, and was happy to render a pointed opinion on just about anything (he was definitely among those who may be right, may be wrong, but are never in doubt).

 To complement the colorful demeanor, there was a colorful life story, full of twists and turns which included, among many other things, a case of “reports of my death are greatly exaggerated” (he was erroneously declared killed in action during World War II and his name appears on a Rhode Island monument to fallen soldiers).
 All in all, when I think of Og’s vibe, I can’t help but recall a boisterous old ad campaign that featured “The Most Interesting Man in the World” (here’s one installment).